edumgt/AWS-Solutions-Architect-Associate/AWS Storage services portfolio/README.md

         - Local compute and storage only
         - Import into Amazon S3: for data collection and local processing.
 When you return the device to AWS, your data is uploaded to your Amazon S3 bucket
         - Export from Amazon s3: After the device arrives, you copy data from your device to your local storage
-    - AWS Snowmobile service: AWS Snowmobile is an exabyte-scale data transfer service used to move large amounts of data to AWS
+    - AWS Snowmobile service: AWS Snowmobile is an exabyte-scale data transfer service used to move large amounts of data to AWS.
+Bigger devices

 ![snowball_and_snowcone](/img/snowball_and_snowcone.jpg)